OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 ### Debug the code for an Excel, PowerPoint, or Word add-in

-If your add-in isn't visible within the document that's displayed in the host application (Excel, PowerPoint, or Word) after you've [started the project](#start-the-project), manually launch the add-in in the host application by choosing the **Show Taskpane** button in the ribbon of the **Home** tab.
+If your add-in isn't visible within the document that's displayed in the host application (Excel, PowerPoint, or Word) after you've [started the project](#start-the-project), manually launch the add-in in the host application.
+For example, launch your task pane add-in by choosing the **Show Taskpane** button in the ribbon of the **Home** tab.
 After your add-in is displayed in Excel, PowerPoint, or Word, you can debug your code by doing the following:

 1. In Excel, PowerPoint, or Word, choose the **Insert** tab and then choose the down-arrow located to the right of **My Add-ins**.